 Comprehensive Treatment in Peaceful Surroundings

 Rose Hill Center is a residential psychiatric facility located on a beautiful, expansive 400-acre campus in Holly, Michigan.
 Our compassionate team of professionals believes in treating people first, mental illness second.
-While our main focus is treating people for mental health disorders, we also address the damage that drug and alcohol addiction causes.
+While our main focus is treating people for mental health disorders, we also address the damage that drug and alcohol abuse causes.

 For example, the services that Rose Hill Rehab Center offers include: